d-a-v-i-d-w-r-i-g-h-t/svg-logo-maker/README.md

 ![Welcome message formatted with chalk](./assets/images/welcome-message.png)

-On starting the application, the user is presented with a welcome message and then prompted to provide shape

-text, text color, font, shape, and shape color input in response to the command-line prompts.
+On starting the application, the user is presented with a welcome message and then prompted to provide shape, text, font, text color, shape color, height, and width input in response to the command-line prompts.
 Inputs are all validated.
-The new file logo.svg will then be generated in the 'outputs' folder.
+The new file 'logo.svg' will then be generated in the 'outputs' folder, which will be created if necessary.

 Shape selection: